Payne County Expo Center Means Business

-It only makes since agriculture plays such an integral role in visitor development for Stillwater given it also played such an important part of our local history and culture.
+It only makes sense agriculture plays such an integral role in visitor development for Stillwater given it also played such an important part in our local history and culture.
 We have a gem on the east side of town that hosts hundreds of events that attract thousands of visitors annually.

-The Payne County Expo Center is our most versatile event and meeting space and can accommodate anything from livestock events and rodeos to weddings and conferences – sometimes even occurring at the same time.
+The Payne County Expo Center is the largest and most versatile event and meeting space in the Stillwater area and can accommodate anything from livestock events and rodeos to weddings and conferences – sometimes even occurring at the same time.

 The Payne County Expo Center is probably most widely known as the home for the Payne County Free Fair.
 However, in addition to a total of 85,000 square feet of meeting and event space, a rodeo arena was also added, and there are thirty-five RV hook-ups available to visitors.

 Thanks to the outstanding facilities and the do-whatever-it-takes attitude of the staff, we are fortunate to also host regional and national shows that draw visitors who often stay a week – or more – in our community.

 It’s not unusual to host a variety of community, county, state, and national events that include weddings, banquets, conferences, exhibitions, or just about anything in between.
 Amenities at the Payne County Expo Center include 24-hour facility accessibility, commercial kitchens, an outdoor arena, and livestock capabilities.